My Extraordinarily Special Daughter

 “Fine, fine, I will learn when I have time.”

-My daughter, however, would not give up so easily.
+My daughter, however, was not so easily fooled.
 She was overcome with emotion when she finally said, “Grandma, I don’t want you to die.”

 (7)